swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ~~~
 {: .bash}

-### macOS - Anaconda Navigator
-To start the JupyterLab server you will need to access Anaconda Navigator.

-Press <kbd>Command</kbd> + <kbd>spacebar</kbd> to launch Spotlight.
-Type `Anaconda Navigator` and then
-double-click the search result or hit <kbd>Enter</kbd>

-After you have launched Anaconda Navigator, click the `Launch` button under JupyterLab.
-You may need
-to scroll down to find it.

 ### Windows Users - Command Line
 To start the JupyterLab server you will need to access the Anaconda Prompt.